plewto/CYCO3/examples/creating-a-project.md

 As a convenience the **CREATE-PROJECT-FRAMEWORK** function may be used to build a basic project directory.

-Simply pass it the projects name and the appropriate files are created in the projects-root directory.
+Simply pass it the projects name and the appropriate empty files are created in the projects-root directory.